HOW DOES LRC SUPPORT ELCA SEMINARIES?

 LRC SEMINARY INITIATIVE

 The LRC Seminary Initiative was launched at a pre-session of the ELCA Teaching Theologians Conference on "Eco-Lutheranism?" on August 13-15 at Trinity Lutheran Seminary in Columbus, OH.
-Lisa Dahill (Trinity) and Barbara Rossing (LSTC) are the facilitator of the Initiaitve supported by a steering committee comprised of others representing all the ELCA seminaries.
+Lisa Dahill (Trinity) and John Spangler (Gettysburg) are the facilitators of the Initiaitve supported by a steering committee compriseding others representing all the ELCA seminaries.

 The Prospectus: Challenges and Opportunities for ELCA Seminaries